jefftranter/8080/asm/jmon/README.txt

 The program can be loaded in several ways:

-1. Toggle in the binary code using the font panel.
+1. Toggle in the binary code using the front panel.
 2. Load the .BIN file from the SD card.
 3. Copy the .HEX file to CP/M, run LOAD on it to generate a .COM file. and run the COM file.